paul-ylz/sample_app/README.md

 ### User search
 3/11/2014

-The last extension relies on the [pg_search gem][pg_search] to do search the app's users.
-The gem makes it easy to do this without a 3rd party provider by using Postgresql's own full text searching capabilities.
+The last extension relies on the [pg_search gem][pg_search] to search the app's users.
+The gem makes it easy to do this without a 3rd party provider by using [Postgresql's own full text searching][pg-docs-search] capabilities.
+This is what [Heroku's docs][heroku-search-options] recommend for full text searching.
+It certainly seems to be the only free option.

 It searches against the user's name, email and username fields.

+#### Issue with will_paginate

 I ran into an issue paginating the search results using the [will_paginate gem][will_paginate] that Hartl installs in Chapter 9.

-The issue arrises because pg_search returns an `ActiveRecord_Relation` that would throw an error if `count` was called on it, and this was breaking `<%= will_paginate %>`.
+The issue arrises because pg_search returns an ActiveRecord_Relation that would throw an error if `count` was called on it, and this was breaking `<%= will_paginate %>`.
 The search result seems to require `count(:all)` instead.
 Not knowing how to solve that problem, I removed will_paginate and installed the [kaminari gem][kaminari] for pagination instead.
 [Kaminari views for Twitter Bootstrap here][kaminari-tw-bs-views].

 [postman]: http://www.getpostman.com/